 And all of my married life, we have done it differently (22 years).
 So how can I help?
 Besides creating a Christmas Planner (link here) to make Christmas less stressful, including all of my hacks, I wanted to share some secrets to pulling off a debt-free Christmas.

-Depending on when you are jumping on board with this entire concept would depend on how helpful these tips in Baby Step One are.its always better to start this sooner or later.
-I usually start when kids go back to school here in Upstate NY (after Labor Day).
+When you are jumping on board with this entire concept would depend on how helpful these tips in Baby Step One are.
+It’s always better to start this sooner or later.
+I usually start when kids return to school here in Upstate NY (after Labor Day).
 The planner mentioned above starts you out on October First to be ready for Christmas by December First.

-This really is the most important advice I can give to you.
+This is the most important advice I can give you.
 It is always better to start earlier than later.
-It not only gives you peace of mind knowing you are not waiting until the last minute, but it also gives you complete control over hat you are spending and what you are buying.
-Having more time will allow you to put more thought into the gift itself as well as finding the best deal on the said gift.
+It not only gives you peace of mind knowing you are not waiting until the last minute, but it also gives you complete control over what you are spending and buying.
+Having more time will allow you to put more thought into the gift itself and find the best deal on it.

 If, for some reason, you haven’t started in October (by the way – I have a pretty fantastic planner to help you to be ready for Christmas by December first.
 You can take a look at that HERE.
 Jump in right now where you are.